 Leading on from the previous point, the next big difference between what makes someone a leader or simply a boss is how they treat their employees.
 Regardless of position, leaders will treat every member of staff equally and with the same level of respect.
 Bosses, however, much of the time will utilise their corporate superiority to demand respect from employees without returning it.

 Openness and a willingness to listen, compromise, and change, is a huge aspect of what defines a leader.
 Leaders involve themselves in every rung of the company, listening to employees and discussing how to improve the work environment.
 On the contrary, bosses will often isolate themselves at the head of the table, taking a very passive role and receiving complaints through longwinded procedures as opposed to head-on conversations.

 When incorporating new tasks, methods, or equipment into the work environment, leaders and bosses really differ.
 Leaders will get hands-on within the company, taking the time to learn the new material and demonstrate first-hand to employees how to deploy it in their daily tasks.
 Bosses, however, are likely to leave their employees to their own devices while watching from afar.

 If you’re a company owner prone to any of these boss tendencies, it isn’t too late to change!
 Leadership qualities enable a far more friendly and productive work environment for both employees and clients, as well as lending mutual respect.
-Here at Anthony Gregg, we offer retail executive coaching and mapping to bring your leadership to its best, as well as additional retail talent mapping service to fill the missing gaps in your team.
+Here at Anthony Gregg, we offer executive coaching to bring your leadership to its best, as well as an additional talent mapping service and a retail executive recruitment service to fill the missing gaps in your team.